BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

   * Complexity
   * It is a multi-dimensional optimisation problem
-  * Consider strong alternativesto de-facto standards (pros/cons - CAMELLIA vs. AES)
+  * Consider strong alternatives to de-facto standards (pros/cons - CAMELLIA vs. AES)
-  * _WISHLIST_: generator for settings? click-dropdown boxes on the webserver -> gernate config
+  * _WISHLIST_: generator for settings? click-dropdown boxes on the webserver -> generate config
   * _WISHLIST_: right now we only support OpenSSL CipherSuite names/configs.
 What about gnutls, etc.?

 # Practical settings